ThunixdotNet/www/articles/faq.md

 **How do I sign up for an account?**

 - Simply by going to our [signup page](/signup) and filling in the form.
-You can ask for help in \#thunix on tilde.chat, or you can [contact us](contact), if you run into any difficulties.
+You can ask for help in \#thunix on newnet.net, or you can [contact us](contact), if you run into any difficulties.

 **How can I request an account recovery or public key replacement?**